JujuAdams/RunGML/README.md

 `RunGMLI.runfile(["filepath"])`

-Programs stored in `[included files directory]/RunGML/programs/` can be quickly run by name (exculding the `.json` extension, it will be added automatically):
+Programs stored in `[included files directory]/RunGML/programs/` can be quickly run by name (excluding the `.json` extension, it will be added automatically):

 `RunGMLI.runfile(["filename"])`